psbrunosouza/psbrunosouza/README.md

 *   🌍  I'm based in Brazil
 *   ✉️  You can contact me at [psbrunosouza.dev@gmail.com](mailto:psbrunosouza.dev@gmail.com)
-*   🧠  I'm a frontend developer
+*   🧠  I'm a fullstack developer

 ### Socials